Generalized triple product $p$-adic $L$-functions and rational points on elliptic curves: Introduction and statement of the main results

 \begin{rmk} Here we group some observations elucidating the relations between our construction of $\Ls^f_p(\Hf,\Hg,\Hh)$ and the existing literature on the subject. \begin{itemize} \item [(i)] As already pointed out, we adapt Hsieh's construction to our setting, following a method that essentially already appears in \cite[chapters 7 and 8]{Hi1993}.
 The theory of generalized $\Lambda$-adic forms developed in section \ref{generalized} allows us to simplify the construction.
 In particular, we show that the theory of ordinary parts carries over in this generalized setting (cf. proposition \ref{classicordR}) and thus we do not need to prove the equivalent of \cite[lemma 3.4]{Hsi2021}. \item [(ii)] The (only) novelty of our $p$-adic $L$-function consists in allowing $\Hg$ and $\Hh$ to be generalized families in the sense described above.
-A natural question to ask is whether in our generalized setting one can find more naturally families which are not captured by Hida-Coleman theory. \item [(iii)] In \cite{Fuk2022} the author provides a similar generalization of Hsieh's work to the case in which $\Hg$ and $\Hh$ are not necessarily Hida families.
+It should be noted that this is not so surprising, since the so-called Panchishkin condition continues to hold \emph{in families} in the $\Hf$-unbalanced range when $\Hf$ is a Hida family and the families $\Hg$ and $\Hh$ are more general.
+We refer to \cite{Loe2023} for a more detailed explanation of why one should expect the existence of such $p$-adic $L$-functions.
+The $\Hf$-unbalanced triple product setting fits in this picture, as discussed briefly in \cite[section 5.3]{Loe2023}. \item [(iii)] In \cite{Fuk2022} the author provides a similar generalization of Hsieh's work to the case in which $\Hg$ and $\Hh$ are not necessarily Hida families.
 Yet, Fukunaga's notion of \emph{general $p$-adic families of modular forms} does not allow our generality for the rings of coefficients.
-Moreover, in the framework of \cite{Fuk2022} one cannot view the Fourier coefficients of such families as continuous/analytic function on a suitable weight space in general. \item [(iv)] It should not be too hard to extend our results to the case where $\Hf$ is a Coleman family (i.e., to the finite $p$-slope case), adapting the techniques of \cite{AI2021} (cf. also the recent preprint \cite{GPR2023}). \item [(v)] As already observed, we do not perform a general and careful \emph{level adjustment} as in \cite{Hsi2021}.
-It is clear that one could mimic Hsieh's recipes to achieve more generality in the construction. \end{itemize} \end{rmk}
+Moreover, in the framework of \cite{Fuk2022} one cannot view the Fourier coefficients of such families as continuous/analytic functions on a suitable weight space in general. \item [(iv)] It would be interesting to find a way to extend our results to the case where $\Hf$ is a Coleman family (i.e., to the finite $p$-slope case), adapting the techniques of \cite{AI2021} (cf. also the recent preprint \cite{GPR2023}).
+We refer to \cite[section 5.5]{Loe2023} for a brief discussion on this point. \item [(v)] As already observed, we do not perform a general and careful \emph{level adjustment} as in \cite{Hsi2021}.
+It is clear that one could mimic Hsieh's recipe to achieve more generality in the construction. \item [(vi)] Thanks to the results of the preprint \cite{Mak2023} (which affords a canonical choice and an explicit interpolation formula for the so-called congruence number attached to a Hida family), the period $\Omega_{\Hf_{\!x}}$ becomes more explicit.
+We refer to remark \ref{canonicalcongrnumber} for more details. \end{itemize} \end{rmk}